tomwhite/datavision/_posts/2020-05-05-19-fertility-rate.md

 tags: d3
 ---

-Fetility rate - which is defined as the number of children born per woman in a population - is in decline across the world, and [has been for over half a century](https://ourworldindata.org/fertility-rate#the-global-decline-of-the-fertility-rate-since-1950).
+Fertility rate - which is defined as the number of children born per woman in a population - is in decline across the world, and [has been for over half a century](https://ourworldindata.org/fertility-rate#the-global-decline-of-the-fertility-rate-since-1950).

 I wanted to show in a single chart what the latest data showed for each country in the world, while taking each country's population into account.